 Brush with egg wash, cut 4 long slit for the steam to escape, and sprinkle with granulated sugar on top.

 Pie making is a labor of love.
-It did require a good half day for me to complete from start to finish including chilling and baking time, but it is so worth the time and effort for a special day like Thanksgiving to share with my loved ones.
+It did require a good half day for me to complete from start to finish including chilling and baking time.
+But it is so worth the time and effort for a special day like Thanksgiving to share with my loved ones.

-- 3 cups all purpose flour
+- 3 cup all purpose flour

-- 8 tablespoon shortening
+- 8 tbsp shortening chilled

-- 1 teaspoon salt
+- 1 tsp salt

-- 1 tablespoon sugar
+- 1 tbsp sugar

 - 1 egg beaten

-- 1 tablespoon vinegar
+- 1 tbsp vinegar

-- 4-5 tablespoon ice water
+- 4-5 tbsp ice water

-- 1 egg white, well beaten
+- 1 egg white well beaten

-- egg wash (1 beaten egg + 2 teaspoon water)
+- egg wash 1 beaten egg + 2 teaspoon water

-- 1 tablespoon fresh lemon juice
+- 1 tbsp fresh lemon juice

 - 3/4 cup sugar

-- 1/4 teaspoon salt
+- 1/4 tsp salt

 - 1/3 cup light brown sugar

-- 3/4 teaspoon cinnamon
+- 3/4 tsp cinnamon

 - granulated sugar for sprinkling

-- When ready to make pie, take the dough out of refrigerator and hammer with rolling pin 2-3 times to loosen up the hardened fat.
+- When ready to make a pie, take the first dough out of refrigerator and hammer with rolling pin 2-3 times to loosen up the hardened fat.

-- Set the pie pan on a baking sheet and bake for 30 minutes.
+- Set the pie pan on a baking sheet and bake for 60 minutes.

 - Serve a pie with a dollop of whipped cream or vanilla ice cream.
 Enjoy!